Does your dog tremble, shiver or shake? Here are six of the most common reasons for shaking – and what to do about them.

 1. To Dry Their Coat

 The most common reason for a dog shaking off is to dry his coat.
-And, despite how you may feel about your pet shaking off in your home, it’s really very effective.
+And, despite how you may feel about your pet shaking off in your home, it’s very effective!

 Dogs also use this technique to shake off something stuck in their fur.
 If you see them shaking when dry, check for a burr or anything else sticky in their fur.

 Note: There’s a big difference between the full body shake of your dog shaking water off, and the shivering or trembling that can indicate a more serious issue.
-If you’re not sure whether your dog is shaking off or trembling, contact a vet to be safe.
+If you’re unsure whether your dog is shaking off or trembling, contact a vet to be safe.

 The second most common cause of shaking in dogs is stress or nerves.